mosa/MOSA-Project/Source/Docs/faq.rst

 Who can join?
 -------------

 Anyone who is interested in operating system or .NET development can join.
-You have to keep in mind our :doc:`New BSD License <bsd-license>` for your contributions though.
+You have to keep in mind our :doc:`New BSD License <license>` for your contributions though.

 What kind of .NET runtime will be available?
 --------------------------------------------